senorprogramador/react-sharp-datepicker/README.md

+# Discontinued
+This package is not actively developed and contains no security updates.
+As it may be used in projects I'll leave it here.
+You should not use this package in any production app.

 # react-sharp-datepicker
 Tiny datepicker for React(-js), currently uses moment to format dates.
 Will be removed when ready.
 No nonsense datepicker to keep development up-to-speed.